AditiiJain/book-management-api/Readme.md

 * to get all books
 * to get specific book
 * to get a list of books based on catergory
-* to get a list of books bades on author
+* to get a list of books based on author

 ## Author
 We need an API